-More than merely an academic institution, Jesuit High School seeks to form young men of "competence, conscience, and compassion."
+More than merely an academic institution, Jesuit seeks to form young men of "competence, conscience, and compassion."

-The Honor Code at Jesuit High School is a statement of positive attitudes and behaviors designed to instill in students the responsibility and self-discipline that will maintain respect for God, fellow students, teachers, and themselves.
+The Honor Code is a statement of positive attitudes and behaviors designed to instill in students the responsibility and self-discipline that will maintain respect for God, fellow students, teachers, and themselves.
 The Honor Code requires that students adhere to these core values during their Jesuit High School careers.

-In striving for these goals from the school's mission statement, Jesuit High School requests each year that all students (as well as their parents or guardians) sign the Honor Code which highlights those personal standards that will enable them to become the men that God intends them to be.
+In striving for these goals from the school's mission statement, Jesuit requests each year that all students (as well as their parents or guardians) sign the Honor Code which highlights those personal standards that will enable them to become the men that God intends them to be.